zentralopensource/zentral/docs/deployment/zaio-aws.md

 ## Log onto your instance

 You need the path to the key pair you have just setup.
-The default username is `admin`.
+The default username is `ubuntu`.

 ```cmd
 ssh -i ~/.ssh/TheNameOfTheKeyPairFile admin@zentral.example.com